Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Simulation set-ups and processing

-In the next step, the vectors were transformed to obtain the radial field\footnote{Radial in sunspot simulations refers to a cylindrical coordinate system, with $z$ aligned with the spot axis and increasing with height.}, $B_\mathrm{r}$, total field, $|B|$, inclination to the surface normal $\gamma=\arctan\left(\sqrt{\smash[b]{B_\mathrm{x}^2+B_\mathrm{y}^2}}/B_\mathrm{z}\right)$ and correspondingly for velocities.
+In the next step, the vectors were transformed to obtain the radial field\footnote{Radial in sunspot simulations refers to a cylindrical coordinate system, with $z$ aligned with the spot axis and increasing with height.}, $B_\mathrm{r}$, total field, $|B|$, inclination to the surface normal $\gamma=\arctan\left(\sqrt{\smash[b]{B_\mathrm{x}^2+B_\mathrm{y}^2}}/B_\mathrm{z}\right)$ and corresponding results for the velocities.
 The values were then remapped from Cartesian to cylindrical coordinates, after which an azimuthal average was performed.
-In addition to the averages of the values themselves (e.g. mean vertical velocity, $v_\mathrm{z}$), the fraction of positive terms (upflow filling factor $n_{v_\mathrm{z}>0}$) and signed averages (mean upflow velocity $v_{\mathrm{z},{+}}$, mean downflow velocity $v_{\mathrm{z},{-}}$) were calculated.
+In addition to the averages of the values themselves (e.g. mean vertical velocity, $v_\mathrm{z}$), the fraction of positive terms (upflow filling factor $n_{v_\mathrm{z}>0}$) and signed averages (mean upflow velocity, $v_{\mathrm{z},{+}}$, mean downflow velocity, $v_{\mathrm{z},{-}}$) were calculated.

 In the final step, we performed a least-squares linear fit of all time-dependent parameters, including the azimuthal averages.
-Then we evaluate the value of this linear function at 4\,h (\textquotesingle{}160\_opp000ho\textquotesingle{}: 7.5\,h, \textquotesingle{}alpha*\textquotesingle{}: $6.\bar{3}\,$h).
+Then we evaluate the value of this linear function at 4\,h (`160\_opp000ho': 7.5\,h, `alpha*': $6.\bar{3}\,$h).
 For simplicity, hereafter in this article, these temporal fits are implied unless mentioned otherwise.
-For instance, when we refer to azimuthal averages, we mean these values of the linear functions at 4\,h fit to the azimuthal averages.
-Where we show maps, we use those of the last time in the reference range (last column of Table~\ref{tab:sims}).
+For instance, when we refer to azimuthal aver\-ages, we mean these values of the linear functions at 4\,h fit to the azimuthal averages.
+When we refer to maps in this work, we mean those of the last time in the reference range (last column of Table~\ref{tab:sims}).